City-of-Turku/mobility-profile-ui/README.md

 - Make sure npm packages are installed by running `npm install`in project root.
 - Make sure you have environment variables set. `.env.example` should have all required values so you can copy it to `.env`.
-- Then you can start development server using `npm start`.
+- Then you can start development server using `npm run dev`.
 Which watches files and updates on code changes.
+- Code can be linted by running `npm run lint` which will check code for linting errors.
+- Code can be formatted by running `npm run format` which will format the code using Prettier.
+- You can run unit tests by running `npm test`.